Skip to content

 Large Scale Scrum Framework

-• LeSS: Up to eight teams (of eight people each)
+• LeSS: Suitable for up to eight teams of approximately eight members each.

-• LeSS Huge: Up to a few thousand people on one product
+• LeSS Huge: Designed for scaling Scrum across a few thousand people working together on one product.

-• one Product Owner and one Product Backlog
+• A single Product Owner and one unified Product Backlog.

 Origins of Large Scale Scrum